TommyM0ntana/Freelance-Blog/README.md

-# Ruby on Rails Facebook-Clone Application
+# Ruby on Rails Freelance Blog Application

-> In this project we are building a Facebook-like social network application.
+> In this project we are building a Freelance social network application.

 ![screenshot](./app/assets/images/facebookclone-pic.png)